By Larry Dane Brimner

 Winner of the 2012 Robert F. Sibert Honor Award for Black & White, Larry Dane Brimner adds another excellent title to his body of work highlighting the Civil Rights Movement.
-In Twelve Days in May: Freedom Ride 1961, Brimner focusing on the thirteen people, white and black, male and female, young and old, who participated in this historic twelve day bus trip that went from Washington, D.C. to New Orleans, Louisiana.
-Their goal was to draw attention the lack of enforcement to the law that banned segregation in buses that crossed state lines and at the bus stations.
+In Twelve Days in May: Freedom Ride 1961, Brimner focuses on the thirteen people, white and black, male and female, young and old, who participated in this historic twelve day bus trip that went from Washington, D.C. to New Orleans, Louisiana.
+Their goal was to draw attention to the lack of enforcement of the law that banned segregation in buses that crossed state lines and at the bus stations.

-Traveling in two buses, the riders left Washington, D.C. on May 4 and were met with minor resistance when challenging where they sat on the bus to being served in the stations.
+Traveling in two buses, the riders left Washington, D.C. on May 4 and were met with minor resistance when challenged where they sat on the bus to being served in the stations.
 It was ten days later, when they arrived in Alabama, a state that openly flaunted their support of the KKK and Jim Crow Laws that this peaceful protest took a turn towards violence.
 Klan members threw rocks, broke windows and threw a glass bottle stuffed with gasoline-soaked rags into the bus.
 It exploded in flames.

-Meanwhile, on the second bus, several Klansmen board the bus like ordinary passengers.
+Meanwhile, on the second bus, several Klansmen boarded the bus like ordinary passengers.
 “As soon as the bus is underway, the Klansmen begin to verbally threaten the Freedom Riders.”
 Trained in nonviolence, when the riders did not react to the verbal abuse, the Klansmen grew more violent; several riders are assaulted.

 The overall design makes this book an appealing and powerful read.
 Large black & white photographs, accurately captioned, complement the concise, finely crafted narrative.
 There is no excess here; Brimner choses each word deliberately, for their greatest impact.